Original Deluxe Chinstrap

 Full Face Masks

-This is a winner hands down; stays in place and you can position it so it works to keep more...
+This is a winner hands down; stays in place and you can position it so it works to keep your mouth shut.
+Very good for being adjustable for comfort and still be very effective. more...

 This is a great chin strap, but it doesn’t last long.
 It stretches out and becomes less effective.

 I have been using the Deluxe Chinstrap for over 12 years with my Nasal Pillows.
-Medicare will only replace them more...
+Medicare will only replace them every six months.
+For my large size head the strap only last 3 months before it looses its elasticity. the affordable price from CPAP.COM allows me to replace the chinstrap every three months and doesn't break the bank more...